The Truth About WordPress Security

 When you hear about "WordPress vulnerabilities," it's almost always:

-- A plugin vulnerability
+- A plugin vulnerability (91% of all WordPress vulnerabilities per Patchstack)

 - A theme vulnerability

-- User error (weak passwords, no updates)
+- User error (weak passwords, skipped updates, nulled plugins)

 Keeping WordPress core updated is essential.
 But most hacks happen because of the ecosystem around it, not WordPress itself.
+The security challenge is scale — you have to keep core, plus your theme, plus every plugin, plus PHP, plus your hosting stack updated consistently.

 WordPress Security Best Practices